 - DoDEA virtual high school.
 The DoDEA virtual high school provides students distance learning programs incorporated into a fully accredited comprehensive virtual high school.
 The virtual high school allows students to take necessary classes, provides resources to fill gaps, assists in transition and provides flexibility in scheduling.

 - My Data Button.
-During the 2012-2013 school year, DoDEA is launching "My Data Button" to give parents electronic access to their child's academic records, including transcripts and performance data.
-Parents can download this information in a common format at any time and from any location. .
+During the 2012-2013 school year, DoDEA launched "My Data Button" to give parents electronic access to their child's academic records, including transcripts and performance data.
+Parents can download this information in a common format at any time and from any location.

 - GradeSpeed.
-Parents can log in to a web-based GradeSpeed program and check their child's grades and attendance record and communicate with their child's teachers through email.
+Parents can log in to the Web-based GradeSpeed program, check their child's grades and attendance record and communicate with their child's teachers through email.
 This encourages and simplifies parental involvement, especially during periods of deployment.
 To use GradeSpeed, parents must register and create an account.